-Western Province has a climate that is largely controlled by the seasonal movement of the equatorial trough.
-The temperature and humidity in the Solomon Islands is relatively high and uniform with the former ranging from 22°C to 31°C throughout the year.
-The most variable of the climatic elements across the provinces is rainfall which can be abundant each month and is variable based on the different topographic features of the islands.
-The average rainfall is mostly within the range of 3000mm to 5000mm with the majority of monthly rainfall amounts in excess of 200mm.
+Malaita has a climate that is largely controlled by the seasonal movement of the equatorial trough.
+The temperature and humidity in the Solomon Islands are relatively high and uniform with the former ranging from 22oC to 31oC throughout the year.
+The most variable of the climactic elements across the provinces is rainfall which can be abundant each month and is variable based on the different topographic features of the islands.
+Climate data for Auki is about 3200mm annually (compared to 1,858mm in Honiara) and even the driest months still experience a lot of rainfall.

-From about January to March, the equatorial trough is usually found close to, or south of the Solomon Islands, and this is a period of west to north-westerly monsoonal winds.
+From about January to March, the equatorial trough is usually found close to, or south of the Solomon Islands, and this is a period of the west to north-westerly monsoonal winds.
 The heaviest rainfall at most places also occurs at this time.
 From May to October, the trough moves to the Northern Hemisphere so the Solomon Islands comes under the influence of the south-westerly trade winds which can bring heavy rainfall, especially to the western sides of the islands.
 The transition months between these dominant weather patterns usually bring more frequent periods of calmer winds.

 Thunderstorms are relatively common across the Solomon Islands, especially over the larger and more mountainous islands, building up inland on many afternoons and, if winds are favourable, drifting towards coastal areas.
-Over the ocean, storms are more likely to occur in the night or early morning.
 Peak thunderstorm period is between December and March.

 A number of tropical low pressure systems occur each year over the Solomon Islands at times when the equatorial trough is in the vicinity, but few of these develop into tropical cyclones.
-The average frequency of cyclone occurrence is between one to two per year, although these tend to develop southwards and tend to be early in their life cycle meaning they are relatively small but can, nevertheless, cause serious damage to infrastructure, crops and water supply.
+The average frequency of cyclone occurrence is between one to two per year, although these tend to develop southwards and tend to be early in their life cycle meaning they are relatively small but can, never the less, cause serious damage to infrastructure, crops and water supply.